RishikCHSWS/cse403-coverage/ASSIGNMENT.md

 ## Deliverables
 1. **Written Portion**: Answer the four questions above directly on **Gradescope**.
 Please add all group members in your submission.

 2. **Code Portion**: An archive (tar.gz) of your git repository, which contains the four tagged commits for your developed test suites.
-Submit this to **Gradescope**.
+Submit this to **Gradescope** and add all group members to the submission.

 ### Steps for turn-in
 One team member should submit both portions to **Gradescope**:
-- Answer the written questions directly in the "In-class Exercise: Coverage (Written)" assignment
+- Answer the written questions directly in the "In-class Exercise: Coverage (Written)" assignment and add all group members
-- Upload the code archive to the "In-class Exercise: Coverage (Code)" assignment
+- Upload the code archive to the "In-class Exercise: Coverage (Code)" assignment and add all group members

 ### Creating Your Submission Archive